 About the Program

 UHCL's Common Reader Program is an extension of the First-Year Seminar Program.
-The program, which began in fall 2014, aims to foster critical thinking and discussion around important social concepts such as race, gender, class and citizenship.
-A committee of students, staff and faculty from all four colleges select the text that is studied throughout the academic year and plan events inspired by it.
+The program, which began in fall 2014, aims to foster critical thinking and discussion around important social concepts such as race, gender, class, and citizenship.
+A committee of students, staff, and faculty from all four colleges select the text that is studied throughout the academic year and plan events inspired by it.

-Any person needing an accommodation for a disability in order to participate should contact Wanalee Romero at 281-281-3423 or firstname.lastname@example.org at least one week prior to the event to arrange for the accommodation.
+Any person needing an accommodation for a disability in order to participate should contact Dr. Anne Gessler at 281-283-3471 or Gessler@uhcl.edu at least one week prior to the event to arrange for the accommodation.